 As global concern around the emergence of zoonotic diseases rises following Covid-19, the links between animal health, human health and environmental health are increasingly recognized.
-At the interface of public health, livestock health and wildlife conservation in South Africa, reserve managers and veterinarians are working to understand and control potentially devastating diseases.
+At the interface of public health, livestock health and wildlife conservation in South Africa, reserve managers, scientists and veterinarians are working to understand and control potentially devastating diseases.
 Understanding the ecology of wildlife and their roles as hosts and reservoirs of disease is crucial for containing future epidemics.
 Our knowledge of the prevalence and transmission of wildlife diseases has grown substantially over the last decade, with new technology emerging for diagnosing and tracking diseases.

 - Understand the importance of environmental health and conservation in managing diseases in protected areas

 - Understand how to capture and sample a variety of wild and domestic vertebrates (including sampling equipment, sample storage and downstream laboratory applications / tests)